astronomer/docs/learn/airflow-kafka.md

 ## Quickstart

 For this tutorial a [quickstart repository](https://github.com/astronomer/airflow-kafka-quickstart) which automatically starts up Airflow and a local Kafka cluster and configures all necessary connections is available.
-Clone the repository and skip to step X.
+Clone the repository and skip to [Step 6](#step-6-run-the-dags).

 ## Prerequisites